shubhamkurkute/Second-Brain/Aws/AWS - Solution Architect/IAM and Aws CLI.md

 - Mobile SDKs.
 - IOT Devices.
 - Example: AWS CLI is built on AWS SDK for Python.
-## Commands

-1. This command configure AWS account.
-	`aws configure`
-2. To list all the users and also provides all the information about the users.
-	`aws iam list -users`
-3. To check version of AWS CLI:
-	`aws --version`
 ### What is CloudShell?
 - CloudShell is cloud command line  in AWS.
 ## IAM Roles for Services